 Teaching is pivotal to who I am as a scholar.
 I build my classrooms on mutual trust and respect, and my students and I turn a critical eye toward ideas and institutions often taken for granted.
 I have experience teaching at a 45,000-person public university and a 1,400-person liberal arts college in online, in-person, introductory, and upper-level courses.
 My teaching interests include international relations, national security, political violence, and research methods.

 I am a Future Faculty Partner with the UW Teaching Academy and have twice been nominated for university-wide teaching awards at UW–Madison, once for early excellence and once for innovation in teaching.
-For the 2019–2020 academic year, I will be the TA mentor in the Department of Political Science, responsible for initial training and ongoing mentorship for new TAs.
+For the 2019–2020 academic year, I served as the TA mentor in the Department of Political Science, responsible for initial training and ongoing mentorship for new TAs.
 Download my TA training PowerPoint and an info sheet for Title IX mandatory reporters at UW–Madison.

 Experience as teaching assistant at UW–Madison: